-The data and information on BlueAccounting.org comes from a variety of sources including state and federal agencies, and universities.
-Data and information has all been carefully curated by the collaboratives or workgroups supporting one of the Blue Accounting pilot issues.
+The data and information on BlueAccounting.org comes from a variety of sources including state, provincial and federal agencies, universities, and a diverse array of stakeholders and participants.
+Data and information has all been carefully curated by the workgroups supporting one of the Blue Accounting pilot issues.

 I have an idea for a Blue Accounting pilot.
 How do I get involved?

 Over time, Blue Accounting plans to expand its support to additional issues.
-If you have an idea for an issue that you believe is a good candidate for the Blue Accounting initiative, please reach out to our Director of Strategic Engagement, Dr. Tawny Mata (email@example.com).
+If you have an idea for an issue that you believe is a good candidate for the Blue Accounting initiative, please reach out to our Program Director, Victoria Pebbles at email@example.com.

 What's the status of the site?

 The site is in a beta state.
 It went live in September 2017 and we’ve been making improvements since the launch.
-We conducted a first round of user testing on the site and are scheduled to make additional improvements before the end of 2018.
+We have launched several new features in the site in both 2018 and 2019, with more planned to be released in 2020.
 We look forward to working alongside our stakeholders to continue the development of Blue Accounting.

 Why is some content available from some issues and not others?